Getting to Know Your Neighborhood: Chinatown

 63 Beach St.

-Half restaurant and half bakery, Great Taste holds true to its name.
-Its novel-length menu offers a wide variety of delicious Hong Kong–style dishes at great prices—from noodles to rice plates to chicken or beef, and even frog dishes.
-But it’s their dim sum, served until 4 pm daily, that steals the show.
-There are no carts in this cozy space.
-Instead, you check off items from a special dim sum menu, and they come out in stages, fresh and steaming hot.
-Stop by the bakery next door for an array of delicious desserts (standouts include the egg custard tarts and red bean cakes) and bubble tea available in many flavor combinations.
+Half restaurant, half bakery, Great Taste holds true to its name.
+Its novel-length menu offers a wide variety of delicious Hong Kong–style dishes at great prices—featuring everything from noodles to rice plates to chicken or beef and even frog dishes.
+But it’s their dim sum that steals the show.
+Customers check off items from a special dim sum menu, and the food is brought out in stages, fresh and steaming hot.
+Stop by the bakery next door for an array of delicious desserts (standouts include the scallion and bacon bun, the cream and lemon roll, the peach mousse cake, and the red bean buncakes) and bubble tea, available in a variety of flavors.

 Happy Family Food Market